 Pankaj Agarwal is the Founder and Managing Partner at Optimus Information Inc., a leading IT consulting organization in BC.

 Prior to Optimus, Pankaj was the CEO and cofounder of Momentum Technologies.
-Momentum was acquired by $2 Billion IT consulting company Sopra Group.
-Pankaj served Sopra Group as member of the Executive board.
+Momentum was acquired by a $2 Billion IT consulting company Sopra Group.
+Pankaj Agarwal served Sopra Group as member of the Executive board.

-Pankaj is considered a leader in the IT Outsourcing space.
+He is considered a leader in the IT Outsourcing space.
 Pankaj has been recipient of Business in Vancouver “40 under 40”.

 He has served on board of BCTIA.
 Pankaj currently serves on boards of Science World and The Indus Entrepreneurs.
 He also serves as Advisory Board Member of VIVA, Vancouver Institute of Visual Analytics.